 All twenty finalists will receive an invite to buy the 64GB black OnePlus One.
 Read More

 MakerBot has brought its mobile app to Google Play, empowering users to control their MakerBot printers from an Android-powered device.
 The app accesses 3D models saved in your cloud library, which you can now print, monitor, and cancel from your phone or tablet.

 This is MakerBot's second Android app to enter the Play Store.
 Its first, Thingiverse, came to Android roughly a year ago.
 Following the latest update (version 1.3), the two pieces of software can work together, enabling you to print 3D models straight from Thingiverse.
+Hitting the "Print Now" button will bring up the MakerBot app, and your printer can take over from there.
 Read More

 Most watches don't have much in the way of accessories beyond straps and winders.
 But then most watches don't hold a ton of electronic guts, and most watches aren't owned by gadget fans with an obsessive need to keep their toys in pristine condition.
 To fill that need, a merchant on the 3D printing marketplace Shapeways is selling custom-made bumper cases for the Moto 360.
 Yeah, really.

 "Raelx" is offering the $8 cases in a variety of colors and styles.
 You can get a shorter one that covers only the circular edge of the Moto 360, leaving a thin band of metal visible around the screen, or a taller one that covers everything except the "flat tire" screen cutout.
 Read More